Page Summary

-Foundation Repair Methods
+Foundation Repair Types

-How much does it cost to repair foundation cracks
+How much does it cost to repair foundation cracks?

 the foundation.
 A small crack may only need a polyurethane sealant to be sealed, and a contractor may charge around $250 per square foot.
 Other cracks, especially horizontal ones, will require a more extensive solution.
 In such cases, foundation contractors may recommend installing piers and steel to reinforce the foundation.